valsamovich/omscs/courses/cs6310-software-architecture-&-design.md

     - Consequences (advantages and disadvantages of using the pattern)
 - **Structural** gruop
 - **Creational** group
-    - **Singleton's** provide you a way to ensure that a class has only one instance
+    - **Singleton's** pattern provide you a way to ensure that a class has only one instance
-        - Intent
-        - Motivation
-        - Applicability
+        - Applicability: The must be only one isnstance of a class
+        - Participants: only one Sigleton
+        - Collaboarion: access the instance via class metyhod
+        - Consequences: Controled access only through a class method
     - Prototype
     - Builder
     - Factory Method